 • Err on the side of caution – it is better to say less and be able to defend it, than say more that it would be difficult to support if challenged.

 Sustainability-related performance and choices are often complex, nuanced and/or require inherent trade-offs between relatively less bad options.
 These are difficult to communicate in simple and positive messages that fit people’s valuable and scarce attention spans.

 Greenwashing is effectively the antithesis of following a materiality-based approach (focusing on all the important issues in your value chain).
-But if you follow these principles with care, you’ll be on the right side of the greenwashing divide.
+But if you follow these principles with care, you’ll be on the right side of the great greenwashing watershed.